What is a credit privacy number (CPN)?

 Here are answers to some common questions about CPNs:

 It’s illegal to use CPNs on financial applications.
-In theory, instead of an SSN or Individual Taxpayer Identification Number (ITIN), someone could provide a CPN to secure a personal loan.
-But because the individual is actually using someone else’s SSN, if they get caught they’ll face arrest for fraud or identity theft.
+In theory, instead of an SSN or ITIN, someone could provide a CPN to secure a personal loan.
+But because it’s false information, if they get caught they could face arrest for fraud or identity theft.

-Scammers might charge hundreds or thousands of dollars for a CPN, while SSNs are issued free of charge.
+Scammers might charge hundreds or thousands of dollars for a CPN.
+SSNs are issued free of charge.
 And the cost associated with obtaining a CPN alone is a major red flag.

 Key takeaways: CPNs

-Some companies may offer CPNs to take advantage of those who feel overwhelmed trying to build their credit, whether it’s for the first time or after a credit score drop.
-But using a CPN for a credit application might be considered identity theft, as it will appear that the individual is creating a false identity.
+Some companies may offer CPNs to take advantage of those who feel overwhelmed trying to build their credit, whether it’s for the first time or after a drop in their scores.
+But using a CPN for a credit application might be considered identity theft.
 And misrepresenting your SSN is a federal crime.

 Related Content